Scheduled Tasks

 script: echo 1

-Configuration Explanation
+Configuration Breakdown

 main

-, the pipeline will use the code at HEAD
+, the code at the HEAD

 of the main